nairul/luatest/readme.md

 # Why did you choose this subject?
 I wanted to learn a new programming language, preferably one that is not so popular!
 # How were you first made aware of it?
-In Blizzard Entertainment's World of Warcraft (you may have heard of it?), all the third-party addons are built in Lua.
-As an eighteen year old addon developer, I had to create and edit Lua files.
+In Blizzard Entertainment's World of Warcraft (you may have heard of it?), all the third-party addons are built using Lua.
+As a hero of Azeroth I loved making my own addings, which required some knowledge of creating and editing Lua files.
 Back then I had no idea what I was doing, and never bothered to really learn the language that I was so hastily copy/pasting.

+But, if you're remotely familiar with WoW, you can checkout what I made here: http://www.wowinterface.com/forums/showthread.php?t=50430
 # What problem does it solve?
 From the tutorialpoint website (https://www.tutorialspoint.com/lua/lua_quick_guide.htm):